Based on the SsangYong Tivoli platform, the Mahindra XUV300 is likely to be unveiled at Auto Expo 2018

-This compact SUV will be developed on flexible SsangYong’s X100 platform that also underpins the Tivoli.
-Not just platform, the vehicle will share some of the body panels with the sister SUV.
-If reports are to be believed, the SUV will have different exterior and interior styling.
+The Mahindra XUV 300 compact SUV will be developed on the flexible SsangYong’s X100 platform that also underpins the Tivoli.
+However, Mahindra engineers will modify this platform to achieve sub-4 meter length.
+If reports are to be believed, the SUV will come with two seating options – 5 and 7 – and the latter will be positioned against the Hyundai Creta.
+Not just platform, the S201 will share some of the body panels with the sister SUV.
+However, the SUV will have different exterior and interior styling.
 The vehicle will be equipped with new grille, which will be similar to the one offered with the XUV500.
 It will feature a sculpted bonnet, sweptback headlamps with LED daytime running lamps, fog lamps with chrome surround and big bumper with skid plate.
 Going by the spyshots, this compact SUV has integrated roof spoiler, aggressive bumper and LED taillamps.

 The Mahindra XUV 300 is expected to share its cabin from the bigger sibling.
 However, the company could fit more modern features and different customisation options for upholstery.
 The SUV will get a new 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto and navigation.
 This touchscreen will also work as a display for the reverse parking camera.
 Feature list will include steering mounted controls, automatic air conditioning, rear AC vents, leather upholstery, electrically adjustable driver’s seat, keyless entry, reversing camera, etc.

 |Gearbox||5-speed MT & 6-speed AT||5-speed MT & AMT|